Clinical and Molecular Studies in Families With Inherited Eye Disease

 Study Population: Families and individuals of many nationalities and ethnic backgrounds.
 We will study a maximum of 5,000 patients and family members.

 Design: The study consists of ascertaining individuals and especially families with multiple individuals, affected by both congenital and age related inherited eye diseases.
-These patients and their families will undergo detailed ophthalmological examinations to characterize their visual system and determine their affectation status.
+These participants and their families will undergo detailed ophthalmological examinations to characterize their visual system and determine their affectation status.
 A blood sample will be collected from each individual for isolation of DNA and in some individuals for lymphoblastoid transformation to establish a renewable source of DNA.
 Linkage analysis, association analysis, physical mapping, and mutational screening will be carried out to identify the specific gene and the mutations in it that are associated with inherited eye disease in the family.
 Mutation screening may involve Sanger sequencing if a small number of candidate genes are identified, or whole genome or whole exome sequencing if more genes remain as viable candidates after the initial analysis.
 If necessary, the gene product will be characterized biochemically.
+Blood samples may also be used to complete analyses such as: hemoglobin A1c (HbA1c), fasting blood glucose, and glucose tolerance tests.
 The study will enroll participants at NEI and collaborating institutions.

 Outcome Measures: Linkage will be determined using the lod score method, association will be determined using standard statistical procedures to estimate p values, and mutations in specific genes will be assessed using a combination of residue conservation, blosum score, bioinformatic prediction of structural damage to the protein, and molecular modeling.
 Assessment of biochemical, metabolic, and physiological effects of these mutations will be individualized to the specific case.

 Inherited Eye Disease, Genetics, Natural History, Eye Diseases

 Open to people ages 4 years and up